ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 - Live epoch duration
 - Epoch preparation duration
 - Margin of error(%) that oracles are allowed to be off by.
-- The price for each oracle pool datapoint posting
+- The payout price for each successful oracle datapoint posting
 - The oracle pool NFT/singleton token id